henryhoang1982/spring-kafka-lib/modules/kafka-metrics/README.md

 - For SSL environments (typically production), it applies memory and connection optimizations to prevent OutOfMemory issues
 - For PLAINTEXT environments (typically local development), it uses minimal configuration

+### TotalLagMetric

+A `MeterBinder` implementation that registers the `kafka.consumer.totalLag` metric, which tracks consumer lag.
+It follows the Single Responsibility Principle by doing only one thing - registering the metric.

-### TotalLagMetrics
+### KafkaLagService

-Monitors consumer lag for Kafka topics by:
+Provides the core functionality for:
-- Tracking the difference between current consumer offsets and log end offsets
+- Calculating consumer lag by tracking the difference between current consumer offsets and log end offsets
-- Exposing metrics through Micrometer/Prometheus
+- Maintaining the current lag value in memory
+- Scheduling regular lag calculation updates
 - Using batch processing to prevent memory issues with large topics
+- Managing Kafka AdminClient resources efficiently

 ### Metrics Filtering